-Bangkok is famous for being a cheap holiday destination: luxurious hotels are available for a fraction of what they would be in other cities, a full meal on the street costs next to nothing, and there’s a whole host of budget-friendly night markets and malls to choose from.
-However, Bangkok is a city full of surprises, many of which happen to be really, really, ridiculously expensive.
+Bangkok is famous for being a cheap holiday destination.
+Luxurious hotels are available for a fraction of what they would be in other cities, a full meal on the street costs next to nothing, and there’s a whole host of budget-friendly night markets and malls to choose from.
+Even so, Bangkok is a city full of surprises, many of which happen to be really, really, ridiculously expensive.

-From cruising around Bangkok (or more like sitting in traffic) in a Lamborghini, to renting out the famous Dome (from the Hangover II movie) to party all night long with your friends, we’ve found 10 incredibly expensive things to do in Bangkok and given them all our thumbs up or thumbs down.
+From cruising around Bangkok (or more like sitting in traffic) in a Lamborghini to renting out the famous Dome (from the Hangover II movie) for partying all night long with your friends, we’ve found some incredibly expensive things to do in Bangkok and have given them all a thumbs up or thumbs down.

 - Damnoen Saduak Floating Market Tour

 - Vertigo & Moon Bar Rooftop Dining

 - Ayutthaya Ancient Capital Tour with River Cruise

 - Shangri-La Hotel's Buffet Dinner Cruise

 - Bridge on the River Kwai & Historic Railway Tour